Characters of Final Fantasy XV: Aranea Highwind

 Aranea was designed by Ferrari.
-Compared to other characters, Aranea—who was designed in mid-2010—underwent very few changes during the game's development.
-The only notable change was to her weapon, which was altered as it was deemed "unsuitable".
+Compared to other characters, Aranea—who was designed in mid-2010—underwent few changes during the game's development.
+The only notable change was to her weapon, which was altered due to being deemed "unsuitable".
 Two characters closely connected to her, Biggs and Wedge, originally had major roles with unique designs; they were eventually reduced to a minor role with Niflheim NPC character models.
-Aranea was voiced by Miyuki Sawashiro in Japanese and Kari Wahlgren in English.
-According to Wahlgren, Aranea is morally ambiguous with a "sexy dark streak", and that she is a tonal departure from the roles she usually played.
+Aranea is voiced by Miyuki Sawashiro in Japanese and Kari Wahlgren in English.
+According to Wahlgren, Aranea is morally ambiguous with a "sexy dark streak", a tonal departure from the roles she usually played.